vsouza/awesome-ios/README.md

 * [LIHAlert](https://github.com/Lasithih/LIHAlert) - Advance animated banner alerts for iOS :large_orange_diamond:
 * [BPStatusBarAlert](https://github.com/ppth0608/BPStatusBarAlert) - A simple alerts that appear on the status bar and below navigation bar(like Facebook).🔶
 * [CFAlertViewController](https://github.com/Codigami/CFAlertViewController) -  A library that helps you display and customise alerts and action sheets on iPad and iPhone.🔶
-* [NotificationBanner](https://github.com/Daltron/NotificationBanner) - The easiest way to display highly customizable in app notification banners in iOS. 🔶

 #### Badge
 * [MIBadgeButton](https://github.com/mustafaibrahim989/MIBadgeButton-Swift) - Notification badge for UIButtons. :large_orange_diamond: